agile-ts/documentation/docs/packages/core/features/computed/Introduction.md

     return `My name is '${MY_NAME.value} and I am ${MY_AGE.value} years old.`;
 });
 ```
-The first parameter `createComputed()` takes
+As first parameter `createComputed()` takes the computed method.
-is the computed method that recomputes the `value` of the Computed Class.
-In order to keep the Computed value up to date, the computed method will be called on each Agile Sub Instance mutation.
+In order to keep the Computed value up to date, this computed method will be called on each Agile Sub Instance mutation.
 In the above example, such Agile Sub Instance mutation might be, if `MY_NAME` value changes to 'hans'.
 ```ts
 MY_COMPUTED.computeFunction(); // Returns (See below)
 // 'My name is hans and I am 10 years old.'
 ```
-By default, the `Computed Class` does automatic detect the used dependencies (Agile Sub Instance)
+By default, the `Computed Class` does automatically detect the used dependencies (Agile Sub Instance)
-and recomputes its value as soon as one dependency mutates.
+and recomputes its value as soon as one of these dependencies mutates.
-But sometimes there are some issue with this autodetection.
+However, sometimes there are some issue with the automatic detection of dependencies.
-Therefore, the `createComputed()` method takes an optional second property with hard coded dependencies of the `Computed Class`.
+Therefore, the `createComputed()` method takes an optional second parameter with hard coded dependencies of the `Computed Class`.
 ```ts
 const MY_COMPUTED = App.createComputed(() => {
     return `My name is '${MY_NAME.value} and I am ${MY_AGE.value} years old.`;